Gun permits reach an all-time high in the state - NewsBreak

 WALLINGFORD, Conn.
 (WTNH) — Gun permits are at an all-time high in Connecticut.

-“We are starting to see a little more brand-new firearm shooters – very similar to what we saw in 2020,” said James Emory the Delta Armory Sales Manager.
+“We are starting to see a little more brand-new firearm shooters, very similar to what we saw in 2020,” said James Emory, sales manager at Delta Arsenal in Wallingford.

 In 2021 alone, men in the state were issued more than 28,000 permits.
 Women were issued more than 18,000 gun permits.
-Delta arsenal in Wallingford experienced that increase firsthand.
+Delta Arsenal experienced that increase firsthand.

-“Primarily we are an indoor range that offers retail services, gunsmithing, training as well,”said Emory.
+“Primarily we are an indoor range that offers retail services, gunsmithing, training as well,” Emory said.6 dead, dozens hospitalized after Highland Park Fourth of July parade shooting

-“More recently now – it’s a little more about safety now.
-People are more nervous, not knowing what’s going on,” said Nick Buonaiuto, the Delta Arsenal, Range Safety Officer.
+“More recently now, it’s a little more about safety now.
+People are more nervous, not knowing what’s going on,” said Nick Buonaiuto, range safety officer at Delta Arsenal.

-And for perspective… About 1.5 million guns were reportedly sold in the United States in June, according to the FBI.
-Workers at delta arsenal stress the importance of safety and professional training.
+For perspective, about 1.5 million guns were reportedly sold in the United States in June, according to the FBI.
+Workers at Delta Arsenal stress the importance of safety and professional training.

-“We want everybody to be safe, we want everyone to have the ability to take care of themselves,” said Buonaiuto.Copyright 2022 Nexstar Media Inc. All rights reserved.
+“We want everybody to be safe.
+We want everyone to have the ability to take care of themselves,” Buonaiuto said.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WTNH.com.